Mikael-RnD/UiPath-Analyze/README.md

 The action adds comments to the GitHub Actions step summary, containing a table of information about the workflow analysis results, and provides the path of a JSON file for workflow analysis results.

-**Note:** The current version of this action only works on Windows runners
+**Note:** The current version of this action is only compatible with Windows runners

+## Setup

+This action requires the following items to be configured:
+- UiPath CLI installed on GitHub Actions Runner.
+This can be done by running the [setup-uipath action](https://github.com/Mikael-RnD/setup-uipath) before this action
+- [An external application created in Orchestrator](https://docs.uipath.com/automation-cloud/automation-cloud/latest/admin-guide/managing-external-applications) with the access scopes specified in the [UiPath CLI documentation](https://docs.uipath.com/test-suite/automation-cloud/latest/user-guide/executing-tasks-cli).
+With the credentials passed to this actions input from GitHub Secrets (or other safe credential stores)

 ## Example usage